-A partnership between community colleges and their respective consortium for Adult Education BG programs to develop a collaborative approach to workforce skill-building.
+AEBG Workforce Training is a partnership between community colleges and their respective consortium for Adult programs to develop a collaborative approach to workforce skill-building.
 Drivers include a focus on understanding and meeting the needs and creating a measurable, operational plan for Access.
 Outcomes: #1.
 Strong Workforce data to capture employment successes and career advancement. #2.
 Certification completions; #3.
 Academic outcomes for students who go on to further education.
-This project supersedes AEBG Workforce Training Partnership (SW1/PY1) which has been closed.